Skip to content

 Burp Suite Repeater tab showing the intercepted request

-Crafting the malicious payload
+Crafting the payload

 Burp Suite showing the exploit response